More of the Music of David Crosby

 - Records lacking in ambience,

-- Records lacking in size (wide and tall),
+- Records lacking in size (width and height),

 - Records lacking in naturalness